 ....and although she has handled many types of cases throughout her career, Ms. Baker has made the decision to reduce the size of her practice to be able to focus primarily in the areas of probate and on representing individuals charged with criminal offenses.

 Ms. Baker believes that by personally screening and selecting each client that she currently chooses to represent, she is able to make sure that her clients receive a higher quality of representation and attention.

 ......but she is also able to carefully craft and work out creative solutions when it is apparent that it is the best solution for her client.
 Ms. Baker is also always willing to do what is best and appropriate in order to achieve cost-effective results for her clients.

 small differences are what you will notice.
-As an experienced criminal lawyer in Johnson County Texas, Ms. Baker knows that occasionally, clients need assistance at times other than "normal business hours" so she provides every client access to a contact number by which Ms. Baker or her personal assistant may be reached if it becomes necessary to contact her after hours or on weekends.
+As an experienced criminal lawyer in Johnson County Texas, Ms. Baker knows that occasionally, clients need assistance at times other than "normal business hours" so she provides every client access to a contact number by which she or her assistant may be reached if it becomes necessary to contact the office after hours or on weekends.

 Ms. Baker is able to provide such access by limiting the number of clients she selects to represent and she believes it allows her the ability to offer a better quality representation and a closer relationship with her clients.
 Ms. Baker believes in the quantity of her representation of her clients over the number of the clients that she represents.

 Rest assured, you will be working directly with the attorney rather than assistants, paralegals, and secretaries.
 Attorney Kimberly A. Baker will personally oversee each and every detail of your case to help you achieve the best possible result for you.